 The rear external system I/O ports are color coded in conformance with the PC 99 specification.
-See Figure 5-1 below for the colors and locations of the various I/O ports.
+See Figure 5-1 below for locations of the various I/O ports on the C1104-GP2/C1110-GP2.
 Table 5-1 identifies the functions of each of the I/O ports on the backpanel.

-Figure 5-1 I/O Port Locations
+Figure 5-1 I/O Port Locations Example